-A unique event providing the coolest folk music in an openly experimental style that draws on tradition and respects the folk heritage.
-The biggest winter happening in the world of folk music and dance will kick off the Finnish festival year on 12-13 January 2018 as we celebrate our 23rd season on the theme of “With all the trimmings – the living heritage of folk music and dance”.
+The biggest winter happening in the world of folk music and dance will kick off the Finnish festival year.
+Folklandia Cruise rides the crest of a Folk wave, calling on a long heritage while always remaining open and receptive to novelty.
 Folklandia is backed by the main organisations, events and educational institutions in the field of folk music and dance.

 |Festival address||Helsinki-Tallinn Festival on map|

 |Office||Satakunnankatu 13, FI-33100 Tampere|

 Surprising and delighting audiences with a wide range of musical attractions for over three decades, this splendid folk music festival also ensures that ethno, bluegrass, fado, Irish folk, jazz and many other musical styles resound through the summer nights of Haapavesi.
 Poignant, high standard church concerts will captivate audiences.
 Organised for the 35th season ahead of the festival, our Folk Course is the core of this international event.